-(A) The Tribal Council shall appoint one person who

-shall serve as Primary Management Official at each of its tribally-operated gaming establishments.
+(A) The Tribal Council shall appoint one person who shall serve as Primary Management Official at each of its tribally-operated gaming establishments.
 The person appointed shall undergo a background check by the Tribal Commission and shall obtain an employee gaming license before commencing work.
-The Tribal Commission shall be the direct supervisor of the Primary Management Official.
+The Tribal Council shall be the direct supervisor of the Primary Management Official.

-- (B) The Primary Management Official shall be responsible for managing and overseeing the day-to-day operations of the gaming operation.
-S/he shall have such authority as the Tribal Commission may delegate. - (C) The Primary Management Official shall present a written monthly report to the Tribal Commission which details the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, also a written statement of any changes in key employees or primary management officials and all bills which are 30 days or more past due. - (D) Any patron's cash winning of an amount under \$1,500.00 shall be paid in cash or check and shall be paid on the date it is won.
-Each patron's winnings of an amount over \$1,500.00 shall be paid by check and shall be paid within 72 hours after it is won. - (E) The Primary Management Official shall propose and the Tribal Commission shall approve a patron's complaint process.
-Each tribally-owned and tribally-managed gaming establishment shall post at least one sign in each gaming room informing patrons that they may file any complaints that they have directly with the Tribal Commission, and advising them of the Tribal Commission's address and phone number. - (F) Each tribally-owned or tribally-operated gaming establishment shall carry sufficient liability insurance to protect the public in the event of an accident.
-The Tribal Commission shall determine the amount of liability insurance required for each gaming establishment. - (G) Each tribally-owned or tribally-operated gaming establishment shall post the rules of play of each game in a conspicuous place in the establishment, and shall make written copies of them available to any member of the general public upon request. - (H) The Primary Management Official shall be personally responsible for seeing that gaming activity is managed in accordance with tribal and federal law and that such gaming activity complies with all IRS reporting requirements.
+(B) The Primary Management Official shall be responsible for managing and overseeing the day-to-day operations of the gaming operation.
+S/he shall have such authority as the Tribal Council may delegate.

+(C) The Primary Management Official shall present a written monthly report to the Tribal Commission and the Tribal Council which details the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, also a written statement of any changes in key employees or primary management officials and all bills which are 30 days or more past due.

+(D) Any patron's cash winnings shall be paid in cash or check and shall be paid within 72 hours after it is won.

+(E) The Primary Management Official shall propose and the Tribal Commission shall approve a patron's complaint process.
+Each tribally-owned and tribally-managed gaming establishment shall post at least one sign in each gaming room informing patrons that they may file any complaints that they have directly with the Tribal Commission, and advising them of the Tribal Commission's address and phone number.

+(F) Each tribally-owned or tribally-operated gaming establishment shall carry sufficient liability insurance to protect the public in the event of an accident.
+The Tribal Council shall determine the amount of liability insurance required for each gaming establishment.

+(G) Each tribally-owned or tribally-operated gaming establishment shall post the rules of play of each game in a conspicuous place in the establishment, and shall make written copies of them available to any member of the general public upon request.
+(H) The Primary Management Official shall be personally responsible for seeing that gaming activity is managed in accordance with tribal and federal law and that such gaming activity complies with all IRS reporting requirements.